frejayummm/Fall-2021-Data-Science-Intern-Challenge/README.md

 ON Orders.CustomerID = Orders.CustomerID
 WHERE Customers.Country="Germany";
 ```
-- Then we have the order id and the country.
+Then we have all the order id in Germany.
 ```
-ELECT Orders.OrderID, Customers.Country, OrderDetails.Quantity, Products.ProductName
+SELECT Customers.Country,
+    OrderDetails.ProductID,
+    SUM(OrderDetails.Quantity) AS "TotalOrder"
-FROM Orders, OrderDetails
+FROM Orders
-JOIN Customers ON Orders.CustomerID=Customers.CustomerID JOIN Products ON OrderDetails.ProductID=Products.ProductID WHERE Country='Germany';
+JOIN Customers

-SELECT ProductName, Quantity, COUNT(*) as "NumOrders" FROM Products_Ordered
+    ON Customers.CustomerID = Orders.CustomerID
+JOIN OrderDetails
+    ON OrderDetails.OrderID = Orders.OrderID
+WHERE Customers.Country = 'Germany'
-GROUP BY ProductName;
+GROUP BY OrderDetails.ProductID

-SELECT ProductName, Quantity, NumOrders, (Quantity * Orders) AS TotalOrdered FROM Product_Orders
-ORDER BY TotalOrdered desc
+ORDER BY TotalOrder DESC
-LIMIT 1;
 ```